-Division of Plant Sciences/Donald Danforth Plant Science Center
+Division of Plant Science and Technology/Donald Danforth Plant Science Center

 E-mail: yangbi (at) missouri (dot) edu

 Office address: 340E Bond Life Sciences Center

 With the increasingly available sequences of many eukaryotic genomes, technologies for genome editing have become the most promising and popular tools for scientists to understand such complex genomes and precisely and quickly manipulate them for good.
 Genome editing technologies, including zinc figure nucleases (ZFNs), TAL effector nucleases (TALENs), and clustered regularly interspaced short palindromic repeats (CRISPR)/CRISPR-associated proteins (CRISPR/Cas), allow precise, targeted genomic changes.
 TALENs and CRISPR/Cas represent the state-of-the-art genome editing technologies and hold immense promise for defining the genetic and molecular basis for valuable traits, as well as for the introgression of valuable genes/traits into cultivated varieties in a timely and economically sound manner.
 For the past several years, my lab has been working on both TALENs and CRISPR/Cas for a better understanding of how they work in different plant cells and for their applicability to basic and applied plant biology.